Search this site

 (This is only a poor translation of "Satyagraha", a humorous story by Munshi Premchand.
 The objective is merely to exhort readers to read the original or a better translation.
 It is a satire set in the pre-Independence era and in the heady days of the freedom struggle.
 The protagonist is Pandit Moteram Shashtri who enjoys a good life and good food.
 The Viceroy is scheduled to arrive on a visit to Benares, and the Congress has decided to protest against the visit by organizing a strike or "bandh".
 The Congress has requested traders and merchants to keep their shops and business establishments closed during the Viceroy's visit.
 It will be a slap on the face of the British government if the strike is a success.
 The government, therefore, wants the civil resistance agitation to fail.
 The supporters of the government devise a strategy and rope in Pandit Moteram Shashtri to assist them in this scheme; of course, he is to be adequately compensated for his assistance.
 The plan is simple: Pandit Moteram Shashtri should counter the Congress agitation by going on a hunger strike himself!
 The generally religious traders and merchants would be unwilling to support the Congress if they feel they were being compelled to perform an impious act.
 Does the plan succeed?
 Please read the story to find out.)

 The Viceroy was scheduled to arrive in Benares on a visit.
-All the governmenment employees - from the lowest to the highest-ranking officer - were engaged in making preparations for the honoured guest.
+All the government employees — from the lowest to the highest-ranking officer — were engaged in making preparations for the honoured guest.
 The Congress, meanwhile, had declared its intention to observe a strike to protest against the visit.
 The Congress' call for a strike had created a stir among the employees.
-On the one hand, the city was getting cleaned, spruced up, decorated with flags and buntings, and pandals erected to welcome the important visitor; on the other hand, armed policemen paraded the streets to foil any Congress attempt to derail the visit.
-The government employees were leaving no stone unturned to ensure that the Congress agitation failed; the Congress, on its part, was resolved to make a big success of the agitation.
-The Congress was convinced that its moral strength was far superior to the government's muscle power; it was keen to take up the government's challenge.
+On the one hand, the city was getting cleaned, spruced up, decorated with flags and buntings, and pandals erected to welcome the important visitor.
+On the other, armed policemen paraded the streets to foil any Congress attempt to derail the visit.
+The government employees were leaving no stone unturned to ensure that the Congress agitation failed; the Congress, on its part, was resolved to make a big success of the strike.
+The Congress felt its moral strength was far superior to the government's muscle power; it was keen to take up the government's challenge.

-From dawn to dusk, the district magistrate rode on a horse through the streets threatening shop-owners of severe punishment if they aided the Congress; He threatened to lock them up in jails and have their shops looted.
-The shop-owners met his threats meekly, and with folded hands.
+From dawn to dusk, the district magistrate rode on a horse through the streets threatening shop-owners of severe punishment if they aided the Congress.
+He threatened to lock them up in jails and have their shops looted.
+The shop-owners met his threats meekly and with folded hands.
 "What can we do?
 If we keep our shops open, the Congress volunteers will not leave us alone; they will hold protests inside our shops.
 They will go without food; who can say, but some of them might even fast unto death.
-If that happens, we will forever be stigmatised.
-We would be obliged, sir, if instead of sounding us, you prevail upon The Congress volunteers to forsake their agitation.
-As it is, we don't stand to gain anything if there is a strike; in fact, we stand to gain if there isn't strike because then the rich and important visitors will buy from our shops and we will get better deals.
+If that happens, we will forever be stigmatized.
+Sir, we would be obliged if you prevail upon the Congress volunteers to forsake their agitation instead of threatening us.
+We don't stand to gain anything if there is a strike.
+Rather, we will profit if there isn't a strike because the wealthy and important visitors will, then, buy from our shops.
 But we are helpless; the Congress volunteers don't listen to us."

 Rai Harnandansaheb, Raja Lalchand, and Khan Bahadur Maulavi Mahmoodali were more uneasy than the government officials.
-They not only accompanied the magistrate in his daily rounds, but also tried to prevail upon the shop-owners not to participate in the strike in their own individual capacities.
-They invited shop-owners to their mansions and requested them, glared at them, threatened the coachmen, and coaxed the labourers; but the handful of Congress workers seemed to have such powerful influence on the common people that no one was willing to listen to the three.
-Even the woman who sold vegetables in the neighbourhood told them straight on the face, "Sirs, you may kill me if you wish but my shop will remain closed.
+They accompanied the magistrate in his daily rounds and tried to dissuade the shop-owners from participating in the strike.
+They invited shop-owners to their mansions and requested them, glared at them, threatened the coachmen, and coaxed the labourers.
+But the handful of Congress workers seemed to have such powerful influence on the people that no one was willing to listen to the three.
+Even the woman who sold vegetables in the neighbourhood told them straight on the face, "Sirs, you may kill me if you wish, but my shop will remain closed.
 I will not suffer humiliation."

-The biggest concern was that if the labourers engaged to erect the pandals, the carpenters, the blacksmiths, and others struck work then it would be a disaster.
-Raisaheb suggested to the magistrate, "Sir, appoint contractors from other towns, and establish a separate market exclusively for this work."
+The main worry was that if carpenters, blacksmiths, and the labourers engaged to erect the pandals, refused to work, then it would be a disaster.
+Raisaheb suggested to the magistrate, "Sir, appoint contractors from other towns and establish a separate market exclusively for this work."